Attendance

 - To follow up all absences and obtain notes/medical evidence for these absences.

-Education Welfare Officer role
+Inclusion Officer role